Develop short-course treatments for visceral leishmaniasis in South Asia to replace treatments with severe side effects and growing drug resistance

 Nutan Kumari, Sadar Hospital in Hajipur, Bihar

-Field effectiveness of new visceral leishmaniasis regimens after 1 year following treatment within public health facilities in Bihar, India.
-PLOS Neglected Tropical Diseases, September 2019
+- 26 September 2019 - Field effectiveness of new visceral leishmaniasis regimens after 1 year following treatment within public health facilities in Bihar, India, PLOS Neglected Tropical Diseases

-Field safety and effectiveness of new visceral leishmaniasis treatment regimens within public health facilities in Bihar, India.
-PLOS Neglected Tropical Diseases, October 2018
+- 22 October 2018 - Field safety and effectiveness of new visceral leishmaniasis treatment regimens within public health facilities in Bihar, India, PLOS Neglected Tropical Diseases

-Safety and efficacy of short course combination regimens with AmBisome®, miltefosine, paromomycin for the treatment of visceral leishmaniasis (VL) in Bangladesh.
-PLOS Neglected Tropical Diseases, June 2017
+- 12 June 2017 - Safety and efficacy of short course combination regimens with AmBisome®, miltefosine, paromomycin for the treatment of visceral leishmaniasis (VL) in Bangladesh, PLOS Neglected Tropical Diseases

-Investments in research and surveillance are needed to go beyond elimination and stop transmission of Leishmania in the Indian subcontinent.
-PLOS Neglected Tropical Diseases, January 2017
+- 26 January 2017 - Investments in research and surveillance are needed to go beyond elimination and stop transmission of Leishmania in the Indian subcontinent, PLOS Negl Trop Dis

-How far are we from visceral leishmaniasis elimination in Bangladesh? an assessment of epidemiological surveillance data.
-PLOS Neglected Tropical Diseases, August 2014
+- 21 August 2014 - How far are we from visceral leishmaniasis elimination in Bangladesh?
+An assessment of epidemiological surveillance data, PLOS NTDs

 - 25 January 2011 - Study shows the safety and efficacy of combination treatment for visceral leishmaniasis in India